 - If you need a cleaning solution, water and vinegar is best.
 Avoid soap.

 Laminate floors are a wonderful blend between value and looks.
 As these floors are damaged easily, you need to be careful when it comes to cleaning and maintaining them.
-Purchase the right vacuum, follow the guidelines, and you will get many years out of your laminate floors.
+Purchase the best vacuum for your laminate floor, and you will get many years out of your laminate floors.